 #8 – The most Important Rule – Never Hold Your Breath

 First of all, we are not suppose to be there, we are adapting everything to be able to breath underwater.
-The air we breath underwater is a dense and compressed air, which mean that the volume can change with more or less pressure.
-By holding your breath the air in your lungs could expand if the pressure reduces and that could lead to an Air Embolism (where an air bubble enters the bloodstream), which could lead to a severe injury in your lungs and could even be fatal.
+The air we breath underwater is a dense and compressed air, which means that the volume can change with more or less pressure.
+By holding your breath the air in your lungs could expand if the pressure reduces and that could lead to an Air Embolism (where an air bubble enters the bloodstream), which could lead you to a severe injury in your lungs and could even be fatal.
 Remember, breath always and never hold your breath.